fieldtrip/website/workshop/leuven2019.md

 ##  2. Realign the MRI

 In this step we will interactively align the MRI to the CTF space.
 We will be asked to identify the three CTF landmarks (nasion, NAS; right pre-auricular point, RPA; left pre-auricular point, LPA) in the MRI.
+This step is important as later on when we load the electrodes, these electrodes are expressed in CTF coordinates.

 	cfg = [];
 	cfg.method = 'interactive';